ArthurVerrez/whatsapp-to-notebooklm/README.md

 # WhatsApp to NotebookLM Converter

+**Quick Steps:**

+1. Export chat from WhatsApp (`.txt` file).
+2. Clone this repository.
+3. Set up a Python virtual environment.
+4. Install dependencies (`pip install -r requirements.txt`).
+5. Run `python main.py path/to/_chat.txt "Conversation Name"`.
+6. Upload the generated Markdown files from the `output` folder to NotebookLM.

 This script parses a WhatsApp chat export file (.txt) and converts it into multiple Markdown files, grouped by day, week, or month.
 These files are formatted for easy import into [Google NotebookLM](https://notebooklm.google.com/) as sources, allowing you to query and analyze your conversation history.

 ## Features

-- Parses standard WhatsApp text exports.
+- Parses standard WhatsApp text exports (detects `DD/MM/YY` vs `MM/DD/YY` automatically).
 - Handles multi-line messages.
 - Replaces `<Media omitted>` messages with `[[MEDIA FILE]]` placeholder.
 - Groups messages into separate Markdown files by Day, Week (starting Monday), or Month.